-Ramsay currently is attending Seattle Central Community College where she is completing her AA degree and works at an art exhibition gallery for a nationally known artist.
-While away at college, she serves as an Alumni Liaison and Assistant Admissions Counselor for Explorations.
-Ramsay enjoys international travel, sailing, cooking, spending time with family and friends and beating her Dad in a game of cribbage.
+Ramsay currently is attending Seattle Central Community College and works at an art exhibition gallery for a nationally known artist.
+She serves as an Alumni Liaison and Assistant Admissions Counselor for Explorations.
+Ramsay enjoys international travel, sailing, cooking, spending time with family and exploring new destinations with her fiance.

 Explorations collaborates with professional outdoor guides for many of our summer expeditions.
 Professionals chosen to partner with Explorations meet the highest safety and training standards, are qualified in wilderness first aid and are experienced working with youth in the outdoor classroom!